tdignan87/TraceSense/README.md

 - Boolean
 - DateTime

-Tracesense relies on the following data structure:
+Tracesense relies on the following data structure in addition to the django default authentication tables:

 TBL_GMP_QUESTIONS